Skip to content

 Step 3: Identify Problems and Opportunities (1 day)

-Step 4: Set Priorities (half day)
+Step 4: Set Priorities (half a day)

 Use an Impact vs Effort matrix: